EndPointCorp/end-point-blog/2012/11/09/postgres-alter-column-problems-and.html.md

  pg_type:16419 | i
 ```

-We can see in the above that the only dependency is an entry in the pg_type table — which is a normal
+We can see in the above that the only dependency is an entry in the pg_type table—​which is a normal
 thing for all tables and will not cause any issues.
 Any other entries, however, should give you pause
 before doing a manual update of pg_attribute.
 You can use the information returned by the first column
 of the above query to see exactly what is referencing the table.
 For example, let’s make that column